Daojiao fushi: Garment

 Taoist priests commonly wear two types of clothing: daopao and jiangyi; these two forms of attire are often decorated with cosmic symbolism in their upper and central back section and often includes elements such as, the sun and moon, mountains and water, etc.

 Daofu

 In the Ming dynasty, the daofu is a wide-sleeved, crossed-collar robe which closes to the right and has dark edging at the edges of the collar, sleeves, and placket.
 In the collar edge, a collar protector known as huling (护领 (護領, hù lǐng, protective collar)) is sometimes inserted.
 The Ming daofu is similar to the daopao, except for the addition of edges decoration on the robe.
 Belts like dadai (大带) and sitao (丝绦; i.e. a ribbon or a thin rope made of silk) is also used around the waist when wearing the daofu.

 A daofu with a dadai belt worn around the waist, Ming dynasty portrait.

 A daofu with a huling sewn onto the collar and dadai worn around the waist, Ming dynasty portrait.

 Photograph of a Taoist daofu in 1931.

 Photograph of a Taoist priest in 1923.

+Taoists wearing daofu at an opening ceremony at San Ping Academy, Central Java, Indonesia, 2024.